 The Sub-Fund commits to having a minimum 20% sustainable investments, however, within this overall commitment, there is no minimum commitment to invest in sustainable investments with an environmental objective or in sustainable investments with a social objective.
 This means that the proportion of sustainable investments with an environmental objective and those with a social objective will vary from time to time.
-The details below show the planned asset allocation but, describes the expressed as a share share of revenue investments made companies, e.g. for a transition to a green economy.
+The details above show the planned asset allocation but, with the exception of the minimum proportion of sustainable investments, do not constitute a minimum commitment.